kevinvongmany/googlebooks-app/README.md

 This project is a web application that allows users to search for books using the Google Books API.
 Users can view book details and save their favorite books.

+The deployed version of this application can be found here: https://googlebooks-app-kv.onrender.com/

 ## Features

 - Search for books by title, author, or ISBN